 Looking for a new job can be overwhelming, but if you lay the foundation with a well-written resume, you can get the journeyman mason bricklayer position you want.
 Consider your resume your first marketing tool to get the employer’s attention and show that you’re the best candidate for the job.
 This is the time to call out your skills and most noteworthy accomplishments as a bricklayer.
 Take note: A mason bricklayer resume should include your range of experience, from residential to commercial and industrial.
 Mention the professional organizations you’ve joined, your ability to work with a team, your strong work ethic, and your dedication to safety.
 Organize all of this information in bulleted points so the employers won’t have to hunt for it on the resume.
 Take a look at our journeymen mason bricklayers resume templates and use them to guide you through the process of writing your own.

 If you have never written a resume or it has been a long time, you may not be sure how to begin writing this professional document.
 To get started, it is a good idea to reference a sample resume for a journeyman mason or bricklayer position.
-Most resumes include the same major sections, opening with a header followed by a summary or objective statement and lists of skills, work history, and education or training.
+Most resumes include the same major sections, opening with a header followed by a summary or resume objective and lists of skills, work history, and education or training.
 See our journeyman mason/bricklayer’s resume sample to see how to structure a professional document and get a job in this trade.

 The jobseeker on our resume sample uses alignment, bold text, bullet points, titles, and subtitles to create an eye-catching document that is easy to skim.
 A good journeyman resume relies on these and other formatting elements to present all of the information an employer needs to know.
 You can quickly create a professional-looking resume for a journeyman mason or bricklayer position using our customized resume builder.

 3. How many skills should you put on a journeyman mason/bricklayer’s resume?